Ronde Barber: 2011

-On February 22, 2011, the Tampa Bay Buccaneers re–signed Barber to a one—year, $4 million contract.
+On February 22, 2011, the Tampa Bay Buccaneers re-signed Barber to a one-year, $4 million contract.

 Starting all 16 games as a right cornerback, Barber had 79 tackles, 9 passes defended, 1 safety, and 3 interceptions returned for 12 yards.
 On October 23 (week 7), in an NFL International Series game against the Chicago Bears held in London, England, Barber recorded his first career safety when he tackled Matt Forte in the end zone.

 2012

-On March 21, 2012, the Tampa Bay Buccaneers signed Barber to a one—year, $3 million contract.
+On March 21, 2012, the Tampa Bay Buccaneers signed Barber to a one-year, $3 million contract.

 On May 15, 2012, Barber officially switched positions to become a free safety.
 Barber started all 16 games for the 13th straight season and had 91 tackles, 13 passes defended, 4 interceptions returned for 160 yards, and a forced fumble.
-On week 6 (October 14) against the Kansas City Chiefs, Barber intercepted a pass from Brady Quinn and returned the interception 78 yards for a touchdown during the third quarter and also blocked a punt.
+In Week 6 against the Kansas City Chiefs, Barber intercepted a pass from Brady Quinn and returned the interception 78 yards for a touchdown during the third quarter and also blocked a punt that culminated in the 38–10 win.

 Barber being inducted into the Pro Football Hall of Fame.

 In this season's roster, Barber was the only member of the Super Bowl XXXVII championship team still active with the team.
 Responding to media speculation about retirement, Barber commented in December: "I'm not ready to make a decision on it.
 I'm pretty sure it will play itself out when the time comes."